BZoennchen/supercollider-book/_sources/intro.md

 Apart from the important distinction of *mere technology* and the *essence of technology* we also have to look at the material reality.
 Who controls the production of *mere technology* and to what end?
-I think digital technology is powerful and could likely solve the majority of humanities problems; from climate change to income distribution, sensor-based agricultural practice, food, education and the abolishment of racialization, gender discrimination, ableism and classism.
+I think digital technology is powerful and could contribute to solutions of a majority of humanities problems; from climate change to income distribution, sensor-based agricultural practice, food, education and the abolishment of racialization, gender discrimination, ableism and classism.
 Digital technology can be amazing, but when all decisions about how to deploy and use it are in the hands of business people, then we have a problem.
 These people implement a hazardous form of technological-driven society with the economy at its absolute center: a form of *digital / computational capitalism* where algorithms produce money instead of value.